graphaware/neo4j-to-elasticsearch/README.md

 ##### Embedded Mode / Java Development

-To use the Elasticsearch Integration Module programmatically, register the module like this
+To use the ElasticSearch Integration Module programmatically, register the module like this

 ```java
 GraphAwareRuntime runtime = GraphAwareRuntimeFactory.createRuntime(database); //where database is an instance of GraphDatabaseService